 “And not in my pants.”

 At work, we are in a frenzy.
 John announces that the plan is to leave the next day and be gone for a week.
 All requests have to be submitted and approved before we can leave.
-Universal’s travel department made the flight reservations.
+Universal’s travel department makes the flight reservations.
 Miller and the set crew will meet us in Portland on Monday, giving John and me the weekend in ‘Frisco.
 When Miller starts to mock me about ‘Crisco, a look from John shuts him down.
 He has mostly ignored me since our boxing match.
 I am to be at John’s Woodland Hills house early the next morning.
 He nixes traveling in the Wreck, convinced it is about to break down.

 I call Father Luke at St Viktor and ask him to dinner.
 We agree to meet at the French Marketplace on Santa Monica.
 He’s totally tuned in to West Hollywood gay subculture.
 He is quickly becoming my favorite priest.
-It is pleasant having normal conversation while all around us everyone else is cruising each other.
+It is pleasant having a normal conversation while all around us everyone else is cruising each other.
 Maybe wearing a collar disqualifies him.
 I get lots of looks, but mostly they seem to be sorry for me, sitting with the priest.
 Good preparation for the Dignity meeting.

-The group is excited that I returned, welcoming me like a long-lost friend.
+The group is excited that I return, welcoming me like a long-lost friend.
 I promise not to preach this time.

 “Will Teen Jesus appear?”